 And it’s just as important to create programs that build employees’ knowledge and help them meet their objectives.
 After all, many people tend to be happier and more productive when they’re good at their jobs, right?

-So, unless your learning and training programs are providing effective and efficient employee training while also supporting organizational objectives and priorities, your programs probably aren’t serving their intended purposes.
+So, unless your L&D programs are providing effective, efficient employee training while also supporting organizational objectives and priorities, your programs probably aren’t serving their intended purposes.
 And if that’s the case, what exactly is the point of all your hard work?

 Let’s get aligned with L&D goals.